-Differentiate styles of interiors, furniture, and decorative arts from ancient to present time Modern within their political and cultural context using research, field trips, and site visits to inform design decisions.
+Differentiate styles of interiors, furniture, and decorative arts from ancient to present time within their political and cultural context using research, field trips, and site visits to inform design decisions.

-Apply the advanced skills necessary to design interior spaces in a commercial space with an emphasis on hospitality and historic preservation using the typical design phases including programming, schematic design, and design development.
-Concept development, space planning, and material & FF&E (Furniture, Fixtures, & Equipment) selection.
-Time sheets, budgets, visual presentation boards with CAD and manual drafting, and verbal presentation critiques by industry professionals.
+Apply the advanced skills necessary to design interior spaces in a commercial space with an emphasis on hospitality and historical precedent using the typical design phases including programming, schematic design, and design development.
+Concept development, space planning, material, and FF&E (Furniture, Fixtures, & Equipment) selection.
+Visual presentation boards with CAD and manual drafting, and verbal presentation critiques by industry professionals.
+Prerequisite(s): IDSN3110